 w2 = weight (g) of sample after drying

 Test weight to observe the extent of grain filling 1000 seed of each replication was weight out.
 The result were however, reported 1000 grains weight by multiplying ten times.

+Described method of measuring cooking quality also--

 RESULTS AND DISCUSSION

-Test weight in pigeon pea.
+Test weight in pigeon pea

-The present study evaluated 20 early and late varieties/genotypes of pigeon pea for 1000 seed weight over two growing seasons (2023 and 2024), alongside pooled data to assess consistency and performance.
+The present study evaluated 20 early and late maturing genotypes of pigeon pea for 1000 seed weight over two growing years (2023 and 2024), alongside pooled data to assess consistency and performance.
 Statistically significant differences were observed among genotypes, highlighting genetic diversity and potential for selection.
-In early varieties/genotypes CO-9 recorded the highest seed weight (120.44 g pooled), followed by PAU-881 (95.39G) and Pusa Arahar 16 (93.64 g) and in late varieties/genotypes recorded highest seed weight KA-17-1 (119.73g), NDA-1(117.68g) suggesting superior seed development and potential for grain yield.
-In early varieties/genotypes JKM-189 (72.44 g), VLA-1 (74.58 g), and IPA-15-6 (75.51 g) showed significantly lower weights, late varieties/genotypes PUSA -211 (96.30g) followed by IPA-15-6(92.32 g) and IPAL-21-1 (94.80g) shows lowest test weight which may indicate limitations in assimilate allocation or seed filling.
-Most genotypes showed consistent performance over both seasons, as reflected in the pooled values.
+Among early maturing genotypes CO-9 recorded the highest seed weight (120.44 g pooled), followed by PAU-881 (95.39 g) and Pusa Arahar 16 (93.64 g) and among late genotypes KA-17-1 (119.73g), NDA-1(117.68g) recorded highest seed weight, suggesting superior seed development and potential for grain yield.
+Among early maturing genotypes JKM-189 (72.44 g), VLA-1 (74.58 g), and IPA-15-6 (75.51 g) showed significantly lower weights, late maturing genotypes PUSA -211 (96.30g) followed by IPA-15-6(92.32 g) and IPAL-21-1 (94.80g) shows lowest test weight which may indicate limitations in assimilate allocation or seed filling.
+Most of the other genotypes showed consistent performance over both years, as reflected in the pooled values.
 Small variations, e.g. in NDA-1 (117.67 g in 2023 vs. 117.09 g in 2024), reflect environmental influences on seed weight.
 Similar genotype variability in 1000 seed weight has been reported by Kumar et al. (2021).
 Genotypes like CO-9, KA-12-1, and AMAR are promising candidates for inclusion in high-yield breeding lines.
 Low-weight genotypes might be explored for drought-prone areas where smaller seeds are favored for resource-efficient growth.

 Moisture content:

-The moisture content of pigeon pea seeds is a key parameter influencing storage, seed longevity, and overall nutritional quality.
-In this study, twenty genotypes were evaluated over two consecutive years (2023 and 2024), with pooled data providing a more stable estimate of varietal performance.
-Highest moisture content was recorded in early varieties/genotypes JKM-189 (8.06%), followed by Manak (7.80%) and late varieties/genotypes higher moisture content found NDA-1 (7.83%) and IPA-15-2 indicating higher water retention, which may be linked to seed coat thickness or cellular structure.
-Lowest moisture content was seen in VLA-1 (5.37%) in early varieties/genotypes followed by PUSA Arahar16 (5.92%) and late varieties/genotypes recorded KA-12-1(5.60%) and K-17-2 (6.50%) suggesting greater suitability for longer storage with reduced risk of microbial spoilage.
+The moisture content of pigeon pea seeds is a key parameter influencing storage, seed longevityand overall nutritional quality.
+In this study, twenty genotypes were evaluated over two consecutive years (2023 and 2024),where pooled data providing a more stable estimate of varietal performance.
+Highest moisture content was recorded in early maturing genotypes by JKM-189 (8.06%) followed by Manak (7.80%) and in late maturing genotypes higher moisture content found in NDA-1 (7.83%) and IPA-15-2 indicating higher water retention capacity, which may be linked to seed coat thickness or cellular structure.
+Lowest moisture content was seen in VLA-1 (5.37%) in early maturing genotypes followed by PUSA Arahar16 (5.92%) and in late maturing genotypes it was recorded in KA-12-1(5.60%) and K-17-2 (6.50%) suggesting greater suitability for longer storage with reduced risk of microbial spoilage.
 Similar genotypic variability in moisture content has been documented by Patel et al. (2021).
 Genotypes like VLA-1 and KA-12-1 may be prioritized for seed banks or extended storage supply chains due to their lower moisture levels.
 Conversely, cultivars with higher moisture content might require special handling or packaging to maintain seed viability and reduce spoilage risks.

 TABLE 1.
-1000-seed weight (g) of early and late pigeonpea genotypes during 2023, 2024, and pooled mean
+1000-seed weight (g) of early and late pigeonpea genotypes.